The Two Most Important Words on Chanukah

 In Words of Faith, Rav Levi Yitzchak Bender stresses that the Jewish soul cannot bear the weight of sin for even a day.
 Why?

-So what do we do nowadays with no Beit Hamikdash and no Chanukat Habayit?
+So what can we do nowadays with no Beit Hamikdash & no Chanukat Habayit?

 Rav Bender quotes Rebbe Nachman from Likutei Moharan II:2

 "Know!
 Each one has Chanukah according to what he accomplished in his request on Yom Kippur: 'Please forgive!' "

 Hashem saw that he turned to look: He gazed to see what would be at the time of Galut (Exile), the time of "sar"— rage.

 (He explains that sar can also mean "storm" — and as far as I know "storm" is spelled with an ayin.)

 סְלַח־נָ֗א לַֽעֲוֹ֛ן הָעָ֥ם הַזֶּ֖ה כְּגֹ֣דֶל חַסְדֶּ֑ךָ וְכַֽאֲשֶׁ֤ר נָשָׂ֨אתָה֙ לָעָ֣ם הַזֶּ֔ה מִמִּצְרַ֖יִם וְעַד־הֵֽנָּה

 "Please forgive the iniquity of this nation in accordance with your abounding kindness, as You have borne this people from Egypt until now."

 And we see from the above that this is a definite koach double-wrapped within Chanukah, which exists within Kislev, as hinted in the Torah.